Summary

 Discriminatory abuse poses a significant challenge in the field of health and social care.
 It involves any form of unfair treatment or disrespect of individuals or groups based on specific characteristics.
 These characteristics include, but are not limited to, age, gender, race, disability, religion, or sexual orientation.
-Understanding discriminatory abuse in health and social care is vital, as it affects the quality of care individuals receive.
+Understanding discriminatory abuse in health and social care is essential, as it affects the quality of care individuals receive.

 Defining Discriminatory Abuse